What makes a movie controversial?

 United 93 (2006) – Paul Greengrass

 This is a story of the unfortunate but heroic crew members and passengers of United Flight 93, which was the fourth hijacked plane flying from Newark, NJ to San Francisco on 9/11.
-The presence of the FAA ground crew and military officers involved in the actual event in the film as cast members, made it all the more realistic.
+What made it all the more realistic was that the cast included FAA ground crew and military officers who were involved in the actual event.

 Fahrenheit 9/11 (2004) – Michael Moore

-This controversial movie ridicules President Bush.
-Critics were of the opinion that the movie demoralizes the country and was propagandistic, more so because it was an election year.
-Many conservative groups asked theaters not to screen it.
-Disney also felt that this film could alienate customers and decided not to distribute it.
-This film has the distinction of winning a top prize called the Palme D’or at the Cannes Film Festival.
+Fahrenheit 9/11 has the distinction of winning a top prize of the movie industry: the Palme D’or at the Cannes Film Festival.
 It also broke the record for the highest earning in the opening-weekend in the US for a documentary.

 Dogma (1999) – Kevin Smith

-This writer/director’s comic fantasy was at the center of a controversy, as the content was considered to be an insult to the Catholic Church.
-The movie is about two fallen angels, Loki and Bartleby and how they discover a way to get back to heaven through a loophole in the Catholic Church dogma.
+Controversy embroiled this writer/director’s comic fantasy because the Catholic Church considered it an insult.
+The movie shows two fallen angels, Loki and Bartleby, discover a way to get back to heaven through a loophole in the Catholic dogma.

-This was controversial as it showed that God is fallible which was not acceptable to religious leaders, who perceived an anti-Christian message.
-Many could not digest the transformation God has gone through in this film, from the patriarchal God to a more playful and feminine God.
-The filmmakers were said to have received more than 300,000 instances of hate mail and death threats.
+For many, the transformation God went through in this movie was particularly hard to digest – a change from the patriarchal God to a more playful and feminine God.
+The filmmakers received more than 300,000 instances of hate mail and death threats.